hashbomb/Hashtiki/README.md

 - HashTiki mint on where？

-  We currently mint Tikis on the OEC (ARweave).
+  We currently mint Tikis on the OEC.